 What needs to happen before filing a Small Claims case?

-Before taking legal action make every effort possible to negotiate payment.
-Before you can file with the court, you have to have asked for payment of the money owed and provided a payment due date, and the request has to have been made at least 15 days before the small claims action is started.
+Before taking legal action, make every effort possible to negotiate payment.
+Before you can file with the court, you must have asked for payment of the money owed and provided a payment due-date, and that request has to have been made at least 15 days before the small claims action is started.
 Be sure to have all the correct information on the defendant, such as:

 Have the background information organized and available to attach with the court forms.

 How do I file a Small Claims case?

 Begin by getting a copy of the 'Alaska Small Claims Handbook' from the court, which explains the small claims process.
 Next, determine where it is that you will file the claim.
 (There are rules about filing in a location that will not cause unnecessary expense or inconvenience to the defendant that must be followed.)